-Waverley Council reported increases in labour costs have placed financial pressure on service providers trying to balance keeping fees fair and services viable.
-The Parents Work Collective also commented that reducing operating costs can reduce the quality of services.
+Waverley Council reported that increases in labour costs have placed financial pressure on service providers who are trying to strike a balance between keeping fees fair and services viable.

+The Parents Work Collective commented that reducing operating costs can reduce the quality of services.

-Some stakeholders reported costs of supporting children with additional needs can increase fees as funding from the Disability and Inclusion Program and the Inclusion Support Program does not adequately cover these costs.
-The lack of funding to hire educators to support children with additional needs creates a funding gap, the costs of which are passed on to families.
+Some stakeholders reported that costs associated with supporting children with additional needs can increase service fees as funding from the Disability Inclusion Program and the Inclusion Support Program does not adequately cover these costs.
+Specifically, the lack of funding to hire educators to support children with additional needs creates a funding gap, the costs of which are passed on to families.
 One anonymous submission stated:

 The NSW Inclusion funding for children with disabilities amount is \$24.27 and Commonwealth funding amount is \$23 per hour.
-This does not cover the cost of employing staff per hour... for our 13 services where we have 66 children enrolled with additional needs across 9 Early Learning Centres and 3 Vacation care creates a huge funding gap.
-The cost... to all families to support inclusion is \$284k this... year and set to increase to \$386k in 2023/24.
+This does not cover the cost of employing staff per hour.
+This creates a funding gap.
+The annual subsidy for our 13 services where we have 66 children enrolled with additional needs across 9 Early Learning Centres and 3 Vacation care creates a huge funding gap.
+The cost to pass on to all families to support inclusion is \$284k this current financial year and set to increase to \$386k in 2023/24.318

-A submission made by an anonymous individual suggested that as labour costs are typically the largest operating expenses for providers, they should be subsidised by the government to make childcare more affordable.
+A submission made by an anonymous individual suggested that as labour costs are typically the largest operating expenses for providers, these costs should be subsidised by the government to make childcare more affordable.

-The Parents Work Collective raised the issue of 'subsidy inflation', whereby some providers may appear to inflate their fees in response to CCS increases:
+The Parents Work Collective raised the issue of 'subsidy inflation', whereby some providers may appear to inflate their service fees in response to CCS increases.
+In their submission they state:

 Subsidy inflation is well documented within the childcare sector and IPART must investigate ways to construct the subsidy to better help the intended beneficiaries, families, while minimising the increase in the overall costs of childcare.
 If subsidies were paid directly to parents who were not required to disclose whether they received the subsidy or the amount, childcare businesses would be less able to inflate prices in response to each subsidy increase.
-390
+320